And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 The educational workshop is open to the full university community and participation is voluntary.

-The program is going to cost the university $3,406.
+The program is going to cost the university $3,406 and is part of the university's mission of research.

-Now, I don't think that this is a Satire piece.
+Now, I don't think that this is a satire piece.

 It could well be.

-Orgasm officionados.
+Orgasm aficionados.

 Attending an event designed to help female undergraduate students achieve more and greater.